rundeck/docs/docs/manual/workflow-steps/servicenow.md

 http://support.rundeck.com/customer/en/portal/articles/2915300-servicenow-plugins)
 --->

 For all of the following job steps, you will need to have set the connection credentials.
-In order to do so, add the following lines of code to your `framework.properties` file:
+In order to do so, configure the following settings using Configuration Management in the System Menu:

 ```
 servicenow.url=https://server.service-now.com
 servicenow.login=user
 servicenow.password-key-storage-path=keys/servicenow/pass
 ```

+(these can also be applied via `framework.properties`)

 ## ServiceNow / Incident / Update State